 As a result of indicators of impairment which included a significant decline in the Company's market capitalization and impairment charges recorded during the three months ended March 31, 2024 within the U.S. reporting unit (see Note 8, Goodwill and Other Intangible Assets and Note 6, Property, Plant and Equipment, Net in the Notes to the Consolidated Financial Statements included in Item 8 of this Form 10-K), the Company completed an interim impairment test of all reporting units.
-For the U.K., Western Europe, Canada, and Ella's Kitchen U.K., reporting unit is less than its carrying amount.
+For the U.K., Western Europe, Canada, and Ella's Kitchen U.K., reporting units, the Company performed a qualitative evaluation to assess factors to determine whether it is more likely than not that the fair value of its reporting unit is less than its carrying amount.
 The Company concluded that for the reporting units where a qualitative evaluation was performed that the reporting units' estimated fair values exceeded their carrying amounts.
 Three of these reporting units (U.K., Western Europe and Canada) were quantitatively tested in fiscal 2023 and as of the last quantitative testing date, their estimated fair values exceeded their respective carrying amounts by more than 17.0%.